hipe/tmx/arc/doc/issues.md

 [#008]       (small internal tracking)

+       #open [#here.E] this tracks a related network of code & documentation
+             to get rid of at some nearby point in the future (see)

              this is a broad snapshot of general "strain" [ac] is showing in its age -
                - it's pre-magentics :[#here.B] #open